Jahia/jcrestapi/README.md

  to the node's property or child, respectively.
 If the mixin is retrieved outside of a node context, then `self` links for properties or children are `null` since they are not reified.

+// todo: show structure

+#### Examples

-For example, for a mixin defined as follows:
+For a mixin defined as follows:

     [jmix:robots] mixin
      extends=jnt:virtualsite